onebee9/scheduler/README.md

 - Jest

 ## Testing
-The project was tested using Webpack Development Server, Storybook and Jest.
+The project was tested using Webpack Development Server, Storybook, and Jest.

 ## Installing the server
 Fork and clone scheduler-api(https://github.com/onebee9/scheduler-api) into a new directory (NOT within your current scheduler directory) on your host machine (not in a virtual machine).